cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ## Closing
 This is the end of our Interactive Movie List Tutorial.
 Since this is a beginners tutorial, we designed our application in a way that the users can create their own movie records and get familiar with the `schema` and creating card instances manually.
 Therefore, this application is ideal for tracking long movie series, such as the Marvel Cinematic Universe.

-Cardstack has a high quality plug-in functionality, so it is possible to make this application more advanced, and gather movie data from thrid-party APIs, such as IMDb.
+Cardstack has a high quality plug-in functionality, so it is possible to make this application more advanced, and gather movie data from third-party APIs, such as IMDb.
 Stay tuned for a future advanced tutorial!

 Thanks for your time, and we hope you liked developing with the Cardstack SDK!
-If you have any questions or feedback on this tutorial, you can reach the engineering team on [Discord](https://medium.com/cardstack/the-brand-new-official-cardstack-discord-channel-4a2ffd925cee) or open Issues and PRs on [GitHub](https://github.com/cardstack/cardstack-documentation/).
+If you have any questions or feedback on this tutorial, you can reach the engineering team on [Discord](https://medium.com/cardstack/the-brand-new-official-cardstack-discord-channel-4a2ffd925cee) or open Issues and Pull Requests on [GitHub](https://github.com/cardstack/cardstack-documentation/).